-GM No. 1 to 21.708(c) Safe flight
+GM #1 21.A.708(c) Safe flight

 Safe flight normally means continued safe flight and landing but in some limited cases (e.g. higher risk flight testing) it can mean that the aircraft is able to fly in a manner that will primarily ensure the safety of overflown third parties, the flight crew and, if applicable other occupants.